-The entry age actuarial cost method was used in the December 31, 2017 valuation.
-The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The entry age actuarial cost method was used in the December 31, 2019 valuation.
+The total pension liability in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-2.5 percent
+Inflation 2.5 percent

-3.50 to 7.35 percent, including inflation
+Salary increases 3.25 to 7.75 percent, including inflation

 and productivity factor

-3.64%
+Discount rate 1.93 percent

-The discount rate is based on the yield of the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2017.
+The discount rate is based on the yield of the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2019.

-Mortality rates are based on the RP-2000 Mortality tables with adjustments for mortality improvements based on Scale AA.
+Mortality rates are based on the RP-2014 Mortality tables with adjustments for mortality improvements based on Scale AA.